impulsado/wannaNotes/Writeups/HTB/Very Easy/Crocodile/00 - General.md

 $ gobuster dir -u @IP/Domain -w /path/to/wordlist -x php
 ```

-It found a file named `login.php` so I wrote the U
+In the end it found a file called `login.php` so I typed it in the browser.
+Once there, I tried with the user "admin" which was in the files.

+# Others

 # Tags
 #ftp